Manhattan DA convenes new grand jury in Trump Org. case to weigh potential charges

 James’s filing said she was interested in a “conservation easement” that Trump obtained on the Seven Springs property in 2015 — giving him tax benefits in exchange for renouncing his right to build houses on part of the estate.
 Trump boosted the value of that tax break by estimating that the land would have brought him $21 million if he’d sold it.

 James also indicated in the filing that she was interested in valuations of Trump’s golf course in Los Angeles, where in 2014 Trump obtained a conservation easement that he said lowered the property value by $25 million, the filing said.
-James did not say why she was interested in Trump’s office building at 40 Wall Street in Manhattan
+James did not say why she was interested in Trump’s office building at 40 Wall St. in Manhattan.

 Vance’s office, which is convening the new grand jury, has given far less detail about its investigation of valuations at Trump properties.